panoply/spx/readme.md

 ### Stimulus

-This module was originally developed as a replacement for [turbo](https://github.com/hotwired/turbo) so leveraging it together with [stimulus.js](https://stimulusjs.org/) is the preferred usage.
+This module was developed as a replacement for [turbo](https://github.com/hotwired/turbo) so leveraging it together with [stimulus.js](https://stimulusjs.org/) is the preferred usage.
 Stimulus is a very simple framework and when working with SSR projects it helps alleviate the complications developers tend to face.
+The reason one would choose this project over Turbo comes to performance as this module is much faster and smaller than turbo.

 ### Minification

 By default, all fetched pages are stored in memory so for every request the HTML dom string response is saved to cache.
 The smaller your HTML pages the more performant the rendering engine will be.
 In addition to minification it is generally good practice to consider using semantic HTML5 as much as possible so as to negate the amount of markup pages require.

+### JavaScript

+Inline javascript contained within `<script></script>` tags should be placed in your documents `<head>` element.
+Script tags will be evaluated and executed on a per-page basis.
+You can prevent scripts from being re-evaluated by attributing them with `data-pjax-eval="false"` attributes.
+When script tags contain this attribute they will be executed only once and never again after that.
+Scripts which reference JavaScript files, ie: `<script src="*"></script>` are evaluated only onceonce and never again unless attributed with a `data-pjax-eval="true"` attribute.

+The best possible approach is to initialize JavaScript with `pjax.on('load', () => {})` method event.
+This way you can be sure it will load between navigations and improve performance.

 # Usage